The Toilette of Esther

-The Toilette of Esther or Esther Preparing to be Presented to King Ahasuerus, is an 1841 oil-on-canvas painting by Théodore Chassériau.
+The Toilette of Esther or Esther Preparing to be Presented to King Ahasuerus, is an 1841 oil-on-canvas painting by the French artist Théodore Chassériau.
 The painting depicts a moment from the scriptural Book of Esther, when Esther prepared to meet King Ahasuerus, ruler of Persia, who subsequently took her as his wife.
-The painting is in the Musée du Louvre.
-Vincent Pomarède of the Museum of Fine Arts of Lyon has described it as "one of the most famous (paintings) in the Louvre".

 Narrative

 The subject derives from the Book of Esther (2:8-9, 15), in which King Ahasuerus, having renounced his wife Vashti, seeks a new queen.
 Esther, a woman of great beauty, finds favor with Hegai, the eunuch responsible for preparing women for presentation to the king.
 Upon seeing Esther, Ahasuerus chooses her as his wife.
 She later reveals that she is Jewish, and intercedes with the king in order to spare the lives of the empire's Jews.

 While choosing a biblical theme as a subject, it is likely that Chassériau drew upon more recent literary sources for inspiration.
 The play Esther, produced by Jean Racine in 1689, offers a more chaste version of Esther's seduction, while describing the artifice employed by her rivals for the king's attention.
 The exoticism of the painting is closer to an 1817 poem by Alfred de Vigny entitled Le Bain d'une dame romaine, which includes the description: